vieirads/100DaysOfCode/r1-log.md

 ### R1D30
 Went through the Sass section of **freeCodeCamp** and started the React one.
 I think I have seen enough for now.
 Tomorrow I will start building small projects.

+### R131
+Wrote a little code in python today for a project.
+Also, started creating simple projects using HTML, CSS, and JS.
+Made a simple page with a button that changes the background color when clicked.